- Life & Money

-Before you go and say spreadsheets aren’t your thing, consider this: You can’t prioritize debt until you know how much you owe and to whom.
-So start a list of all your lenders and creditors, along with the below information.
+You can’t prioritize debt until you know how much you owe and to whom.
+Start by creating a list of all your debts, along with the following information:

-2. IDENTIFY OPPORTUNITIES TO LOWER YOUR INTEREST RATES
+2. SEE IF YOU CAN LOWER ANY OF YOUR INTEREST RATES

-Now that you’ve got a bird’s-eye view of everything you owe in one place, do a scan and see whether you might be able to knock down what you pay in interest.
-Some of your loans might have a fixed rate you can’t negotiate, but you may be able to lower the annual percentage rate (APR) on your credit cards, for example, simply by calling and asking (particularly if you have a good credit score).
+Now that you’ve got a view of everything you owe in one place, look to see if you might be able to lower the amount you pay in interest.
+Some of your loans might have a fixed rate you can’t negotiate, but you may be able to lower the annual percentage rate (APR) on your credit cards, for example, simply by calling and asking.
+This can be particularly fruitful if you have a good credit score.

 You may also be able to lower interest rates by transferring your credit card balances to a card with a lower APR, or refinancing some of your loans.
 But in cases like these, you’d have to weigh whether any balance-transfer or refinancing fees would be worth it.
-(And don’t forget that those 0 percent introductory APRs don’t last forever!)
+(And don’t forget that those 0 percent introductory APRs require you to make minimum payment and they don’t last forever!)

 If you’re thinking of consolidating or refinancing any federal student loans, you may end up losing some of their inherent benefits, like income-based payments or public loan forgiveness, so weigh your options carefully.

-3. WHAT ADDITIONAL MONEY CAN YOU PUT TOWARD YOUR DEBT?
+3. DETERMINE WHAT EXTRA MONEY YOU CAN YOU PUT TOWARD YOUR DEBT

-This will involve taking a look at your current budget and figuring out how much more of your take-home pay you can comfortably put toward debt without shortchanging important goals like your retirement contributions or emergency savings.
-If you want to free up more money for paying down debts, you could also take a look at your expenses and see what you can trim that can then be re-routed to your debt payments.
+This will involve taking a look at your current budget and figuring out how much more of your take-home pay you can comfortably put toward debt without shortchanging important goals like your retirement contributions, emergency savings or things that are important to you today.
+If you want to free up even more money, you could also revisit your expenses and see what you can trim that can then be re-routed to your debt payments.

-After you’ve updated any interest rates that you were able to lower, sort your debt list with the highest interest rate on top.
-It typically makes the most sense to focus your pay-off efforts on the highest interest rate debt first, because those balances are costing you the most money to maintain.
+After you’ve updated your list with any newly lowered interest rates, put the debt with the highest interest rate at the top.
+It typically makes the most sense to focus your payment efforts on the debt with the highest interest rate first, because you pay more in interest every month that balance remains high.
 Most high-interest debt will likely be associated with credit cards.

-You still need to pay at least the minimum amount due on all your other debts, so put those bills on autopay.
-But any extra payment you make should go toward that highest interest rate debt first.
-Then when you’ve paid off that debt, take the dollars you were putting toward it and apply it to the next highest interest rate loan or line of credit you have, and so on.
-(A strategy also known as the “avalanche method.”)
+However, you still need to pay at least the minimum amount due on all your other debts, so put those bills on autopay.
+Then devote any extra money to overpaying the highest interest rate debt first.
+Once you’ve paid off that debt, use the money you were putting toward it for the next highest interest rate loan or line of credit you have, and so on.
+(This strategy is known as the “avalanche method.”)

 Once you’re done tackling your highest interest rate debts, you may find you have debts that hover around the same interest rate.
-If that’s the case, tackle the ones that don’t offer you any potential tax breaks next — for instance, a personal or auto loan over a student loan.
+If that’s the case, your next step should be to tackle the ones that don’t offer you any potential tax breaks — for instance, a personal or auto loan rather than a student loan.
 Among those, prioritize the ones with the lowest balances because they’ll be faster to knock out.

-Think: What might have led to the debt in the first place?
-Was it overspending?
-Unexpected expenses?
-Get to the root of the issue so you know how to help solve it.
-For instance, if you just can’t seem to live within your means, it may be time to revisit your expenses and commit to sticking to a budget.
-If it was a leaky roof, then it might be time to beef up your emergency fund so you don’t have to resort to credit cards in a jam.
+Once you have a solid repayment plan in place, you’ll want to do everything you can to avoid getting yourself into debt again.
+By determining what led to the debt in the first place, you can get to the root of the problem and come up with a plan.
+If it was overspending , because you’re struggling to live within your means, it may be time to revisit your expenses and commit to sticking to a budget.
+If it was unexpected expenses, like a medical bill or a leaky roof, then it might be time to beef up your emergency fund so you don’t have to resort to credit cards in a jam.

-After all, you’re doing the hard work of paying off your debt — so it’s important to know how not to build it back up again.
+After all, you’re doing the hard work of paying down debt — so it’s important to know how not to build it back up again.